syncfusion-content/uwp-docs/uwp/Gantt/Localization.md

 ---
 layout: post
-title: Localization in UWP SfGantt | Syncfusion
+title: Localization in UWP Gantt Chart | Syncfusion
-description: Learn about Localization support in Syncfusion UWP SfGantt using culture-specific resources and localization settings.
+description: Learn about Localization support in Syncfusion UWP Gantt Chart using culture-specific resources and localization settings.
 platform: uwp
 control: SfGantt
 documentation: ug
 ---

-# Localization in UWP SfGantt
+# Localization in UWP Gantt Chart

 Localization is the process of translating the application resources into different languages for specific cultures.
-You can localize the SfGantt by adding a resource file.
+You can localize the UWP Gantt Chart by adding a resource file.
 The application culture can be changed by setting the `PrimaryLanguageOverride` in the MainPage() constructor.

 The following code sample demonstrates how to configure the application culture to French language.